There are lots of destinations you can visit where renting a timeshare can be an affordable option.

 - Saratoga Springs Resort and Spa (DVC resort, not connected with a Deluxe Resort)

-Let’s say that you’ve been thinking about staying at The Contemporary Resort, but wanted to check into Bay Lake Tower to see if is a better option.
+Let’s say that you’ve been thinking about staying at The Contemporary Resort but wanted to check into Bay Lake Tower (which is right next to it) to see if it is a better option.

 Step 1: See how many points you’ll need for your stay.
-You would need to consult a DVC point chart to help you with the calculation.
+You would need to consult a DVC point calculator to help you figure it out.

 Step 3: Pay for your point rental.
 Once you find an owner who has the points you need, you’ll need to pay for them.
-You can expect to pay around $12/point, although the price varies by owner.
-In our example, we needed 102 points so the reservation would cost $1,224.
+You can expect to pay around $19/point if booking through DVCRequest.com, but it could be a little less if booking directly with an owner.
+For example, if you computed in step 1 that you’d need 106 points for your reservation, it would cost $2014.00.

 So why wouldn’t everyone rent DVC points if it saves so much money?